syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 1. Create the HetznerBareMetalHost without WWN and wait for the controller to fetch all information about the available storage devices.
 Afterwards, look at status of `HetznerBareMetalHost` by running `kubectl get hetznerbaremetalhost <name-of-hetzner-baremetalhost> -o yaml` in your management cluster.
 There you will find `hardwareDetails` of all of your bare metal hosts, in which you can see a list of all the relevant storage devices as well as their properties.
 You can copy+paste the WWN of your desired storage device into the `rootDeviceHints` of your `HetznerBareMetalHost` objects.
 2. SSH into the rescue system of the server and use `lsblk --nodeps --output name,type,wwn`

+{% callout %}

-NOTE: There might be cases where you've more than one disk.
+There might be cases where you've more than one disk.

+{% /callout %}

 ```shell
 lsblk -d -o name,type,wwn,size